 “In social work, research is a means to an end.
 Through my research, I aim to improve the lives of immigrant and refugee populations in the U.S. by understanding their needs and designing culturally responsive intervention approaches to address those needs.”

-As co-founder and director of the School’s Immigrant and Refugee Research Institute (IRRI), Associate Professor Wooksoo Kim is committed to developing and sharing practical knowledge that can contribute to improving lives of immigrants and refugees.
+As co-founder and director of the School of Social Work's Immigrant and Refugee Research Institute (IRRI), Associate Professor Wooksoo Kim is committed to developing and sharing practical knowledge that can contribute to improving lives of immigrants and refugees.
 Since founding IRRI in early 2014, her research and teaching interests have expanded from an earlier focus on Asian immigrant populations to the broader topic of refugees and the issues they deal with as they resettle in their new living environments in the U.S.

 Her research is grounded on the practical application of evidence-based knowledge to improve people’s lives.
 In collaboration with an interdisciplinary team of researchers from medicine, pharmacy and engineering, she is working to develop a culturally responsive intervention based on mobile app technology.
 The team is testing the app’s effectiveness in increasing health literacy among refugee populations.